OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

     Connection refused - connect(2)

 The OpenNebula logs are located in ``/var/log/one``, you should have at least the files ``oned.log`` and ``sched.log``, the core and scheduler logs.
 Check ``oned.log`` for any error messages, marked with ``[E]``.

+Now you can try to log in into Sunstone web interface.
+To do this point your browser to ``http://<fontend_address>:9869``.
+If everything is OK you will be greeted with a login page.
+The user is ``oneadmin`` and the password is the one in the file ``/var/lib/one/.one/one_auth`` in your frontend.

 After installing the OpenNebula packages in the front-end the following directory structure will be used